 Welcome to the personal web site of Ashley Davis.

-I have a long history in software development with many years in apps, web apps, backends, serious games, simulations and VR.
+Most recently I have focused on building distributed applications with microservices running on Kubernetes, but I have a long history in software development with many years in apps, web apps, backends, serious games, simulations and VR.
 I make technology work for business.
 I architect and build bespoke software solutions that span multiple platforms.

 I contribute to open source and have founded multiple industry groups.

-I’ve created a stock market simulator called Market Wizard which has a small, but loyal following.
+I created a stock market simulator called Market Wizard which has a small, but loyal following.

 I have two blogs.